Munchken105/CSE321Proj/README.md

 <h3>Software Setup</h3>
-Clone the repository to your machine
+Clone the repository to your machine<br>
-Open the main.c file in your editor
+Open the main.c file in your editor<br>
-Open main.c in Aurdino Ide and make sure you have the LiquidCrystal_I2C library installed.
+Open main.c in Aurdino Ide and make sure you have the LiquidCrystal_I2C library installed.<br>
-(it can be installed by: Go to Sketch > Include Library > Manage Libraries and search and install for LiquidCrystal_I2C )
+(it can be installed by: Go to Sketch > Include Library > Manage Libraries and search and install for LiquidCrystal_I2C)<br>

 <h3>Schematics</h3>